gregbo/mininet_frr/README.md

 r1 ip route
 ```

-To access the FRR command and configuration shell, run vtysh from a
+To access the FRR command and configuration shell, run vtysh from
 a Linux termimal for a specific node: vtysh -N "node name"

 Example: